isomerpages/moe-oneschoolbus/_guides-for-school-staff/School User Getting Started.md

 What next?
 ----------

-*   You may learn how to navigate the OSB portal here: [How do I navigate OSB](https://www.notion.so/How-do-I-navigate-OSB-3fdab4f1c78f4e93ae9f514c76f9c5a4?pvs=21)
+*   You may learn how to navigate the OSB portal here:
-*   If there is no data in the system yet, please add your bus operator to OSB here: [How do I add operator to OSB](https://www.notion.so/49113ea481294b82a6b4e95c4907cd76?pvs=21)
+*   If there is no data in the system yet, please add your bus operator to OSB here:
 *   Do inform your bus operator(s) to upload their data to OSB.
-A guide for them can be found on [https://go.gov.sg/osb-guide](https://go.gov.sg/osb-guide).
+A guide for them can be found on
-*   If you need to take part in the annual MOE HQ School Bus Exercise, you may follow the instructions here: [How do I complete the MOE HQ School Bus Exercise (Schools)?](https://www.notion.so/How-do-I-complete-the-MOE-HQ-School-Bus-Exercise-Schools-e86cb7a734cc43c3983317ffdf08d61a?pvs=21)
+*   If you need to take part in the annual MOE HQ School Bus Exercise, you may follow the instructions here: